Healthy homes

 Figure 1: The prevalence of chronic health problems and the ability to afford to heat a home.
 Note: Estimates are adjusted for age and population weights.
 Population weights were applied using STATA command ‘aweight’.
 Measures of health conditions are self-reported doctor diagnosis of each condition.
 (Bentley 2024)

-Sustainable Materials for ECO Living
+Sustainable materials for ECO Living

 We prioritise sustainable, non-toxic materials like wood and recycled cellulose for our prefabricated wall panels.
 These materials help create a carbon-negative building envelope that actively absorbs carbon, contributing to a healthier environment.